Placing blame on a non-controllable factor is not productive. Instead, strong leaders focus on things they can change.

 Finding your kink.

-As I wrote about in my book, Great CEOs Are Lazy, one of the most impactful activities any leader can do with their time is to spend it identifying that “kink” in their hose–the real point of constraint that’s holding up the growth of their business.
+As I wrote in my book, Great CEOs Are Lazy, one of the most impactful activities any leader can do with their time is to spend it identifying that “kink” in their hose–the real point of constraint that’s holding up the growth of their business.

 But when I talk to CEOs, only about half of them really understand what their constraint is.
 They’re more worried about the economy or regulatory environment–which, as we have defined, are not factors that can control.